xfdingustc/cwac-camera/README.markdown

 Basic Usage
 -----------

-Step #1: Download the JAR and put it in the `libs/` directory of your project (or, if you prefer, clone this GitHub repo and add it as a library project to your main project).
+Step #1: Install the JARs or AARs as described above.

 Step #2: Add a `CameraFragment` to your UI.
 You have two versions of `CameraFragment` to choose from: